pyhgf: A neural network library for predictive coding: Future directions

 Self-assembling and self-growing neural networks are a new, active, and rapidly advancing area of research in deep reinforcement learning \parencite{Najarro2023}.
 These approaches stress the notion that biological as well as artificial agents should implement a flexible reorganization of their generative model to support lifelong learning \parencite{Kudithipudi2022}, a feature that also remains absent in many applications of predictive coding to date.
-While several methods have been developed by extending conventional deep neural networks, here, we propose that dynamic networks can naturally embed this principle by simply adding or removing nodes during the belief propagation steps (see the top panel in \ref{fig:new_models} \textbf{b.}).
-This feature could leverage the flexibility of a predictive coding framework to implement branching, splitting, and merging behaviours under prediction errors, which can be a way to express nonparametric modelling problems.
-It is worth noting here, that the dynamic reshaping of networks in real-time would contribute to both the memory and energy efficiency of the system, ensuring that at each time step, only an optimal number of nodes are carried over.
+While several methods have been developed which extend conventional deep neural networks, we propose here that dynamic networks can naturally live up to this principle by simply adding or removing nodes during belief propagation (see the top panel in \ref{fig:new_models} \textbf{B.}).
+This feature leverages the flexibility of a predictive coding framework to implement branching, splitting, and merging behaviours under prediction errors, which can be a way to address non-parametric modelling problems.
+It is worth noting here that the dynamic reshaping of networks in real-time contributes to both the memory and energy efficiency of the system, ensuring that at each time step, only an optimal number of nodes are carried over.
 The resulting structure then works as a comprehensive encoding of relevant past environmental volatility, building on the notion that the shape of the system, and beyond that the agent's body itself, is an active part of the inference process.